netdata/netdata/collectors/ebpf.plugin/README.md

 #### Default values

-When the file `/etc/netdata/ebpf.conf` is not created, `ebpf.plugin` will start with the following default values
+When the file `/etc/netdata/ebpf.conf` is missing, `ebpf.plugin` will start with the following default values

 ```conf
 [network viewer]